A generalized statistical model for fits to parton distributions: Tension in a toy model

 In panels~\ref{fig:problem_of_usual_chi2:a} and~\ref{fig:problem_of_usual_chi2:b}, pseudo-PDFs from fits SG-A, SG-B and SG-C are found to be in disagreement in the range $10^{-3}<x<0.2$.
 Even the $1\sigma$ uncertainty bands do not overlap in this region.
-For $x>0.2$, the tension in data is weak due to larger uncertainty in the data and this can be seen from the overlap of the uncertainty bands in this region.
-Even though the uncertainty bands overlap at large $x$, the impact of significant tension in the range $10^{-3}<x<0.2$ still affects pseudo-PDF at large $x$ as can be observed by the different shapes of the uncertainty bands for the different LS fits.
-For the LS fit SG-C, the Hessian uncertainty with $\Delta \chi^2 = 1$ is also provided, which deviates from the Monte Carlo uncertainty by a negligible amount.
-The tension between the different fits, SG-A, SG-B and SG-C, can also be observed by looking at the result of the fits to the parameters $a_4$ and $a_5$, shown in Fig.~\ref{fig:problem_of_usual_chi2:c}.
-As expected, the true values of the parameters $a_4$ and $a_5$ fall within the regions covered by the Monte Carlo sample of 1000 replicas for each of the fits SG-A and SG-B. However, the true values of the fit parameters are far from any of the replicas generated with SG-C. Furthermore, none of the replicas generated for either of the fits overlap and to make matters worse, neither the $1\sigma$ nor $3\sigma$ uncertainty bands of SG-C, generated using the Hessian method, overlap with the two truth values for $a_4$ and $a_5$ shown in Table~\ref{tab:pData_truth}.
-The tolerance criteria used by the PDF fitting groups would increase the uncertainty, but as to be shown in Section~\ref{sec:result_GMM}, this approach will not be sufficient to incorporate both data sets into a single fit.
+For $x>0.2$, the tension is weak due to larger uncertainty in the data which is represented by the overlapping uncertainty bands in this region.
+Even though the uncertainty bands overlap at large $x$, the impact of significant tension in the range $10^{-3}<x<0.2$ still affects the pseudo-PDF at large $x$ as can be observed by the different shapes of the uncertainty bands for the different LS fits.
+For the combined LS fit SG-C, the Hessian uncertainty with $\Delta \chi^2 = 1$ is also provided, which deviates from the Monte Carlo uncertainty by a negligible amount.
+The tension between the different fits, SG-A, SG-B and SG-C can also be observed by looking at Fig.~\ref{fig:problem_of_usual_chi2:c} that shows uncertainty on the parameters $a_4$ and $a_5$.
+Monte Carlo samples of 1000 replicas are generated for each of the fits SG-A, SG-B and SG-C.